Bundaberg Flood Gauge Mapping

 Anxious communities drove BRC to deliver a simplified, more comprehensive flood mapping tool providing the ultimate peace of mind to Bundaberg residents.
 Expected inundation details are now easily accessible reinforcing a once-deteriorating relationship between BRC and it’s community – It’s essentially created a safer, better-informed Bundaberg!

 “The public want and need facts about a given flood.
-A simple map that says at this gauge height you can expect this inundation on your block and this allows the public to increase their resilience because for the first time they will be able to make decisions for themselves without having to call Council or anyone else during a flood event.”
+A simple map that says at this gauge height you can expect this inundation on your block allows the public to increase their resilience by allowing them to make informed decisions in response.”

 BRC’s Dwayne Honor